ErrorTzy/writings/notes/Calculus/SingleVariableCalculus.md

 : The derivitative of $f(x)$ at $x=a$ is the instantaneous rate of change of $f(x)$ at $x=a$, i.e. $f'(a)=\lim_{b \to a} \frac{f(b) - f(a)}{b-a}$
 : Alternatively, we can define it in terms of change: $f'(a)=\lim_{h \to 0} \frac{f(a+h) - f(a)}{h}$
 : Derivatives measure how one value changes together with another.
+: Given that derivative is defined in terms of a fraction, the derivative exists only if the limit of the fraction exists.

 **Example**: Let $f(t)=100+20t+t^2$ meters; The instantaneous velocity at t=3 is
 $$\begin{aligned}